 Watch the largest cats in the world in our Tiger Taiga, where Amur tigers are quietly prowling around.
 Sometimes they will even sit curiously in front of the see-through panel themselves – then you can truly sense them breathing!
 From various positions it is possible to admire the big cats lazing or splashing around.
 At the information point in the old stag house there is a very interesting exhibition about these majestic and yet very endangered species.

 In the immediate vicinity you will enter a rocky landscape with brooks running through it – Leopard valley opened in March 2014.
-The Amur leopards found here along with less than 100 individuals that remain in the wild count as one of the species most threatened with extinction in the world.
+The Amur leopards found here along with about 100 individuals that remain in the wild count as one of the species most threatened with extinction in the world.

 Where different bear species were once kept, is now a fun place mainly for our younger zoo visitors to experience an exciting climbing area.
 The historic monument Bear Castle has now been converted into the Bear Castle Adventure Playground.
 A 12-meter dragon climbing frame is in the middle of the complex where polar bears, brown bears, Asiatic black bears and spectacled bears were once kept.
 Five playing areas in the former stage-like enclosures represent the stages of evolution, starting with fish and amphibians, followed by reptiles, birds and finally mammals.
 Here, a variety of playground apparatus now provide varied entertainment and educational fun for children.